DavyJonesLocker/ruby-context_validations/README.md

 ```

 ### Models ###
-When the `ContextValidations::Model` module is mixed into the module all
+When the `ContextValidations::Model` module is mixed into the model all
 of the validation callbacks are removed from that model.

 Because we are setting the validations on the instance you should not